opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 The where clause can be used in the whole search API as the parameter `where`.

-The where clause allows to filter rows with a combination of where expressions.
+The where clause allows one to filter rows with a combination of where expressions.

 A where expression can be: